BlexBOTTT/text-based-chatbot/README.md

 Activate venv - python 3.8.10

-.venv\Scripts\activate
+- .venv\Scripts\activate

+# command for training chatbot
-- rasa run actions (run this first if have changes in custom .py codes before rasa train)
+- rasa run actions (IMPORTANT:run this first with anything since everything the chatbot responses is from the db itself)
 - rasa train

 # command to talk to the chatbot in the CLI (command line interface)
 - rasa shell
 # default command for conversing with the chatbot in the web's chat widget
-rasa run --enable-api
 rasa run --enable-api --cors "*"
 # command if has multiple models saved and want to slect a particular .tar.gz one
 rasa run --enable-api --cors "*" --model <path>